Genez-io/genezio-landing-page/deployment-platform/content/posts/best_nextjs_hosting_platforms_for_2024.md

 What's more, while Netlify's free tier is generous, its pricing can become complex as your usage grows.

-If you're seeking a more specialized Next.js hosting platform with a streamlined developer experience and transparent pricing, {{< external-link link="https://genezio.com/" >}}Genezio{{< /external-link >}} might be a better fit.
+If you're seeking a more specialized Next.js hosting platform with a streamlined developer experience and transparent pricing, {{< external-link link="https://genezio.com/" >}}DeployApps{{< /external-link >}} might be a better fit.
 However, it remains an excellent choice for Jamstack enthusiasts who value Netlify's robust features and ecosystem.

 ## AWS Amplify: the cloud giants Next.js solution